Featured Cases

 Date: January 2022

-Client’s contract had been terminated by company to obstruct Client from receiving large sums of vested income that Client had earned under the contract.
+Client’s contract was terminated by company to prevent Client from receiving large sums of vested income that Client earned under the contract.

 Date: June 2021

-Client was being frivolously sued for breach of contract, specific performance, and attorney’s fees.
+Client was being sued for breach of contract, specific performance, and attorney’s fees.

 Client hired Parton Law, who answered the complaint and used a preemptive tactic to shift the responsibility of attorney’s fees to the Plaintiff.
 Plaintiff voluntarily dismissed their claims against Parton Law’s Client without a trial or payment.